Learn how to draw the Earth with this simple step by step tutorial. It’s not that hard to draw something that looks a bit more like the real thing.

 Anything other than a blue circle with a green blob. 🙂

-- How to Draw the Earth (click to download a PDF)
+- How to Draw the Earth (click for a PDF)

 - Drawing paper